Tasks API

 Request type: GET

-Request - List Task Details (GET)
+Request - List Task Run Details (GET)

 Request type: GET